-- Official Portrait artist to Her Majesty The Queen 2011
+- Serving as the Official Portrait Artist to Her Majesty The Queen in 2011.

-- Fine Art Trade Guild Award Winner – Best Artist 2010
+- Earning the prestigious Fine Art Trade Guild Award for Best Artist in 2010.

-- Winner of The Garrick Prize at Christies, London.
+- Garnering The Garrick Prize at Christie’s, London.

-Over the years, Darren Baker has produced an impressive portfolio of art, which grace many prestigious public and private collections, including 10 Downing Street, The House of Lords, St James’s Palace and the Bahrain Royal household.
-His celebrated works are becoming increasingly sought after by art collectors around the world.
+Over the years, Darren Baker has meticulously cultivated an impressive portfolio of artworks that have found their home in prestigious public and private collections.
+His art graces distinguished locations such as 10 Downing Street, The House of Lords, St. James’s Palace, and the Bahrain Royal household.
+Notably, his celebrated works are now highly coveted by art enthusiasts and collectors across the globe.

 Painting Her Majesty

 2008 was an incredible year for me for two reasons.
-The first of these was meeting someone who was to change my life at the Edinburgh Festival, where I was working at the Lloyds HQ on George Street as artist in residence.
-Amongst the stream of art collectors coming in and out, there was one person who stood out from the crowd – my wife Abi.
+The first was meeting someone who was to change my life at the Edinburgh Festival, where I was working at the Lloyds HQ on George Street as an artist in residence.
+One person stood out from the crowd among the stream of art collectors coming in and out – my wife, Abi.

-Also that year I exhibited with Lloyds at the Windsor Horse Show, as this was where I had my first conversation about the biggest event of my life as an artist.
-I introduced myself to Joseph Dublin who was head of corporate fundraising at the Royal British Legion.
-They were already thinking of ways to celebrate their 90th anniversary and a portrait of their patron was being discussed.
-Of course their patron is the Queen, and before I knew what was happening I was in the middle of a conversation discussing sittings at Buckingham Palace.
+I exhibited with Lloyds at the Windsor Horse Show, where I first talked about the most significant event of my life as an artist.
+I introduced myself to Joseph Dublin, head of corporate fundraising at the Royal British Legion.
+They were thinking of ways to celebrate their 90th anniversary and a portrait of their patron.
+To my surprise, their patron was the Queen, and before I knew what was happening, I was in the middle of a conversation discussing arrangements for sitting at Buckingham Palace.

-I studied previous portraits of the Queen and drew on my knowledge of historical royal portraits from Western European art.
-I visited the room where the sittings were due to take place and several times and was struck by the way the light filled the room and accentuated the historic regal objects within it.
-My attention was also caught by the Queen Victoria Memorial which could be seen through the window.
+I researched all the previous portraits of the Queen to draw on my knowledge of historical royal photographs.
+I visited the room where the sitting was to take place and was struck by how the light filled the room, accentuating the historic regal objects as my background.
+I focused on the Queen Victoria Memorial, seen through the window.

 When the time came, it was an absolute pleasure and a privilege to meet the Queen in person.
-She was extremely gracious and charming, and when she found out that my wife Abi had accompanied me and was looking round the Palace, she invited her to join us.
+She was incredibly gracious and charming, and when she found out that my wife Abi had accompanied me and was looking around the Palace, she invited her to join us.

-The Queen’s wristwatch is set at 11am, the moment at which the nation observes Remembrance and the spray of five poppies on her brooch highlights the poppy as the ultimate symbol of the debt we owe.
-I felt it was essential to make this idea central to the portrait as I am acutely aware of the wonderful work the legion does for our service men and women.
+The Queen’s wristwatch is set at 11 a.m. when the nation observes Remembrance, and the spray of five poppies on her brooch highlights the blossom as the ultimate symbol of our debt.
+I felt it essential to centralise this idea to the portrait as I am acutely aware of Legion’s beautiful work for our servicemen and women.

-It was obviously important to me that the Legion, having commissioned the portrait, would be pleased with it, and I was delighted with their reaction.
-The National President Sir John Kiszely described it as remarkably realistic, and commented that it conveyed the special relationship between the Royal British Legion and the British Monarchy.
+It was important that the Legion, having commissioned the portrait, would be pleased with it, and I was delighted with their reaction.
+The National President, Sir John Kiszely, described it as remarkably realistic and commented that it conveyed the special relationship between the Royal British Legion and the British Monarchy.

-The portrait was unveiled at a commemorative service in Westminster Abbey in Autumn 2011 by Princess Anne which was a great moment.
-I have to confess that the press coverage made me smile – the general feeling seemed to be slight surprise to have a realistic portrait that actually looked like the Queen.
-Apparently Her Majesty was satisfied which I have taken as the royal seal of approval.
-Click HERE to request more info on DARREN BAKER
+Princess Anne unveiled the portrait at a commemorative service in Westminster Abbey in the Autumn of 2011, which was a great moment.
+I must confess that the press coverage made me smile – the general feeling seemed to be a slight surprise to have a realistic portrait that looked like the Queen.
+Her Majesty was satisfied, which I took as the royal approval seal.

-For all private or corporate commission by our gallery artists, please contact
+For all private or corporate commissions by our gallery artists, please contact